elcorto/raspi-radio/README.rst

 Raspberry Pi install and setup
 ==============================

-Download Raspbian image from https://github.com/watterott/RPi-Display, then flash onto the sd card which you will put into the raspi later::
+Download the Raspbian image from https://github.com/watterott/RPi-Display, then flash onto the sd card which you will put into the raspi later::

     sudo dd if=2014-06-20-wheezy-raspbian-2014-07-25-fbtft-rpi-display-rev2.img of=/dev/mmcblk0